biocommando/destination-underworld/dataloss/editor/scripting_readme.txt

 omit the value (and make the syntax less mind boggling) prefix the special types with '@'.
 Example: on [evt_mod_terrain_9] @never do @nothing

+Events can be overridden but it can be only done using the javascript preprocessing functions (see below).

 Setting game initialization property: